Mercerenies/latitude/docs/spec/ii_standard_library/stream.md

 Returns whether or not a file with the given name exists.

+### `Stream null.`

+Returns a special input-output stream object which ignores anything written to it and returns `""` whenever it is read from.

 [[up](.)]
 <br/>[[prev - The Stack Frame Object](stackframe.md)]
 <br/>[[next - The String Object](string.md)]